Available with Workflow Manager license.

 Workflow Manager (Classic) Administrator.
 However, once applied, these settings are consumed by ArcGIS Pro.

 Deleting a job, job version, and job map are privilege-based activities and require the DeleteJobs, DeleteVersion, and DeleteMXD privileges, respectively.
 If you are unable to delete jobs, contact your administrator.
 In disconnected mode, the options to delete a job, job version, and job map are unavailable.
-An offline job in the enterprise Workflow Manager (Classic) database cannot be deleted.
+An offline job in an enterprise Workflow Manager (Classic) database cannot be deleted.